jordicreus16180340/sircub/README.md

    $ git clone https://github.com/jordi-ic-unicamp/sircub.git
    ```

-3. Create a new database for SiRCub into your MySQL.
+3. Create a new database for SiRCub into your MySQL server.

 4. Create SiRCub's tables in the database: